-Option A (Thesis): A student must complete a minimum of 30 semester hours of graduate course work approved by the student's advisory committee.
-A minimum of 19 hours of this requirement must be earned in the major subject area, which must include EEES 6400 (Advanced Biostatistics), 6600 (Foundations of Ecology) and 6930 Seminar (one hour) and a selection of at least ten credit hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) at the 5000 level or above (excluding 6960 or 6990) that must be taken for a letter grade (A-F).
-The remaining 11 credit hours shall include EEES 6960 (Thesis Research), a maximum of 6 hours of which may be taken for a letter grade, and may also include other EEES or non-EEES courses that need not be taken for a letter grade.
-The student must write and defend a research thesis consisting of a written report of original and independent research.
+Option A (Thesis): A minimum of 30 semester hours of approved graduate coursework is required for the master's degree with a minimum of 19 hours in DES that must include EEES 6400, 6600 6930-004 1 hr.), 6930-009 (1 hr. per semester) and the remaining hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) taken at the 5000 level or above (excluding EEES 6960 or 6990) all but EEES 6930) that must be taken for a letter grade (A-F).
+Additional credit hours will include EEES 6960 (Thesis Research), a maximum of 6 hours of which may be taken for a letter grade, and may also include other EEES or non-EEES courses that need not be taken for a letter grade.
+The student must also prepare a thesis consisting of a written report on original independent research conducted by the student under the supervision of his or her thesis adviser (or co-advisers).

-Option B (Non-thesis): A student must complete a minimum of 30 semester hours of graduate course work approved by the student's advisory committee.
-A minimum of 18 hours of this requirement must be earned in the major subject area, which must include EEES 6400, 6600, 6930 Seminar (one hour) and a maximum of 3 credit hours of EEES 6960 (Master's Research) or EEES 6990 (Independent Study).
-Of the remaining 18 credit hours of coursework, at least 12 credits of additional, letter graded (A-F) EEES lecture or laboratory courses (5000 level or higher) should be completed.
+Option B (Non-thesis): The non-thesis option is course-intensive with a minimum of 30 hours of coursework at the 5000 level or higher, approved by the student's advisory committee.
+This must include EEES 6400, 6600, 6930-004 (1 hr.), 6930-009 (1 hr. per semester), and a maximum of 3 credit hours of EEES 6960 or 6990; all but EEES 6930 must be taken for a letter grade (A-F).
+Of the remaining credit hours of coursework, at least four credits of additional EEES courses (5000 level or higher) should be completed for a letter grade.
 Remaining coursework may be taken either within or outside DES, should be for a letter grade and must be approved by the student's advisory committee.
-The student also must write an original paper based on library research that meets the approval of the student's advisory committee.
-Normally, students choosing Option B will not be encouraged to pursue graduate study beyond the M.S. degree.
-2013 - 2014 Catalog
+The student also must write an original paper based on library research, as well as present and defend this study to the student's advisory committee.